 Restore your data

 As you may have noticed, changing your disk from MBR to GPT causes your information to be automatically deleted, so it is highly recommended to make a backup to avoid losing it.
 If for some reason you forgot to back up your data or there was an error in this procedure, you may think that there is no remedy, but there is software that will help you recover your files even if you reformatted your disk.
-This application is Recoverit, which is totally professional, safe and effective.
-You can download it at https://recoverit.wondershare.com/ and to restore your information, you will only have to do the following:
+This application is Wondershare Recoverit, which is professional, safe, and effective.
+You can download it from the following download button.